 Step one is to determine if you are a Nonresident Alien or Resident Alien for tax purposes.
-The general rule is that if you are an F-1 or J-1 student and have been in the US for LESS than 5 calendar years, you are considered a Non-Resident Alien for tax purposes (example: If you started at WPI in August of 2019, you were present for 2019 and 2020... so two calendar years).
+The general rule is that if you are an F-1 or J-1 student and have been in the US for LESS than 5 calendar years, you are considered a Non-Resident Alien for tax purposes (example: If you started at WPI in August of 2019, you were present for 2019 and 2020 and 2021... so three calendar years).
 Nonresident Aliens file one of the "NR" tax forms (1040NR) and Form 8843.

 *Please note that being a Resident Alien for tax purposes has no bearing on your immigration status.
 It does not get you a "green card."